chemistrykit/selenium-prep/README.txt

 If these values are not set properly, a RuntimeError will be returned along with a helpful message.

+=== Prep

+SeleniumPrep.prep

+NOTE: This will download all of the files, attempt to set the path on your system, and check that the path is set.
+If not, it will provide some debugging output.

 === Downloading

 SeleniumPrep.download